-When people hear the word “glaucoma,” many of them connect the eye disease with elevated eye pressures.
+When people hear the word “glaucoma,” many of them connect the eye disease with elevated eye pressures ( also known as intraocular pressure or IOP).
 However, the relationship between glaucoma and eye pressure is complicated and has changed over time.

 Historically, glaucoma was identified as a disease in which the eye was firm or hard due to high eye pressure.
 However, doctors gradually came to understand that glaucoma can occur even when eye pressure is normal, which sometimes makes it harder to diagnose.
 Today, eye pressure is considered a major risk factor for glaucoma but is not included in the definition of this eye disease.
 Eye pressure control also plays a major role in the treatment of glaucoma.
 Lowering eye pressure is the only treatment we currently have, whether through medications, laser, or surgery.